 |Degree:||Semester(s) of entry:||Deadline dates:||Test requirements:|

 |Note: Applications may be accepted after the deadline on a space-available basis.|

-In addition to the general admission requirements of the VCU Graduate School, applicants must present:
+- Meet general admission requirements of the VCU Graduate School

-- Three-credit statistics course with a minimum grade of B
+- Present a three-credit statistics course with a minimum grade of B

 Applicants must complete and submit the following materials: